-Position and secure the Fascia's and Finials as shown above.
-Ensure to screw the Fascia's into the Apex Blocks and Roof Panels end battens.
-Do not forget to pin your Timberdale badge to the Door Panels framework.
+Position and secure the Fascia's as shown above.
+Ensure to screw the Fascia's into the battens attached to the Roof Panels.

+Do not forget to pin your Timberdale badge to the front Door Panels framework.

 Step 9: Window Fixings